kinu-garage/hut_10sqft/hut_10sqft/doc/index.md

 ## Usecase: Run a "Developer Test"

 "Developer Test" here refers to the tests that the developers run to verify the functionality of the package `hut_10sqft`.

-In the future the test steps may change but for now do the following in order to conduct dev test.
+In the future the test steps may change (e.g. as of now test relies on the entire package being packaged by `pip`) but for now do the following in order to conduct dev test.

 1. Open a Docker container.
    ```